-After an early breakfast we take off for a full day tour of Puerto-Princesa Subterranean River National Park*.
-We head to the town of Sabang town crossing of the marble cliff landscape of Cabayugan.
-In Sabang we take an outrigger-motorized boat to St. Paul National Park for about 20 minutes.
-St. Paul is a 3,900-hectare area of limestone and marble cliff mountain.
-The base of Mount Saint Paul has white sand beach and a lagoon that leads to the mouth of the underground river.
-By the lagoon we take a paddleboat to navigate the inner cave of the river.
+After an early breakfast, we take off for a full day tour of Puerto-Princesa Subterranean River National Park*.
+We head to the town of Sabang, crossing the marble cliff landscape of Cabayugan.
+Here, we take a 20-minute trip on an outrigger-motorized boat to St. Paul National Park, a 3,900-hectare area of limestone and marble cliff mountains.
+The base of Mount Saint Paul has a white sand beach and a lagoon that leads to the mouth of the underground river.
+By the lagoon, we take a paddleboat to navigate the inner cave of the river.
 Huge stalactites of different formations are all over the cave and on the walls are the nests of birds and bats.
-Within the park trek to the monkey trail that leads to the inner part of the forest inhabited by monkeys, large monitor lizards, squirrels and exotic birds and butterflies.
-Enjoy a picnic lunch at the park then later in the afternoon return to Puerto Princesa.
+Within the park, trek to the monkey trail that leads to the inner part of the forest inhabited by monkeys, large monitor lizards, squirrels, and exotic birds and butterflies.
+Enjoy a picnic lunch at the park.
+Later in the afternoon, return to Puerto Princesa.
 (B, L)

 Day 10: Puerto Princesa/Cebu (Flight)

 We take a flight to Cebu.
-Cebu City tour upon arrival with lunch at local restaurant.
-A tour of Cebu’s important landmarks.
-Visit Fort San Pedro, the smallest tri-bastion in the country; Magellan’s Cross which marks the spot where the first Christian Filipinos were baptized.
-Beside the Magellans Cross is the Basilica del Sto Nino, which houses the image of Sto.
-Nino considered to be the oldest religious relic in the country.
-The image was a gift of Magellan to Queen Juana during her baptism together with his husband, King Humabon on April 14, 1521.
+Enjoy a Cebu city tour upon arrival with lunch at local restaurant.
+Visit Fort San Pedro, the smallest tri-bastion in the country, and Magellan’s Cross, which marks the spot where the first Christian Filipinos were baptized.
+Beside Magellan’s Cross is the Basilica del Sto Nino, which houses the image of Sto Nino, considered to be the oldest religious relic in the country.
+The image was a gift of Magellan to Queen Juana during her and her husband’s baptism on April 14, 1521.
 Proceed to Casa Gorordo Museum, home of the first Filipino Bishop in Cebu, Juan Gorordo.
 A tour inside this residence is a brief journey into a Filipino lifestyle in the period between 1860 to 1920.
-Then drive along Carbon Market, Avenue of the Flags, Cebu Provincial Capitol, Beverly Hills and the Taoist Temple.
+Then, drive along Carbon Market, Avenue of the Flags, Cebu Provincial Capitol, Beverly Hills and the Taoist Temple.